Videos

 August 2009

-Snowclone's first non-December video shoot coincided with the band's second anniversary.
-The mission was to produce material for the last video from the first album and the first from the forthcoming second one.
+Snowclone's first non-December video shoot was celebrated in conjunction with the band's second anniversary.
+The goal was to assemble material for the last video from the first and the first one from the second album.

 My Song

-In line with the song's theme and atmosphere, the video was aimed to be more serious than usual, even though Snowclone would hardly do something with frown.
-By the way, the ashes Anna sprinkles into the sea are real, although originating from burnt milk cartons instead of a person.
+In line with the song's theme and atmosphere, also the video attempts to be less humorous than usual, even though Snowclone never does anything completely serious.
+And yes, the ashes Anna scatters into the sea are real but made out burnt milk cartons instead of people.
+The scenes are set in Ruoholahti, Helsinki that has appeared in many other Snowclone videos as well.

 December 2008